ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 Bytes*.

-The Option Bytes need to be changed on your board, so that it boots into Secure Mode.
+The Option Bytes need to be changed on your board, so that it boots into Secure State.
 This is controlled by a bit called `TZEN`.

 We have provided a simple program which will set `TZEN=1` in the Option Bytes.
 The program is called `step1-option-bytes` and running it will also help us